jeminasyy/rick/README.md

 Instead, the faculty and staffs have to allocate their time to address these concerns.
 Students are only updated once their concern has been fully addressed, thus lacking in interaction.
 ### Solution:
-A web-based ticketing system that serves as a single point of contact, and enables the client to manage student requests, inquiries, and concerns in a centralized manner by applying ITIL 4 practices.
+A web-based ticketing system that serves as a single point of contact, and enables the client to manage student requests, inquiries, and concerns in a centralized manner by applying ITIL 4 practices. <br /><br />
 Service Desk serves as a single point of contact for the students to submit their requests, inquiries, and concerns.
-Promotes engagement between our client and their students.
+Students can submit or reopen tickets using the system.
+To promote engagement, students receive notifications through their email.
+<br /><br />
 Service Request Management is a set of processes applied to enable our client operate effectively in addressing student concerns, and improve the student's satisfaction during service request fulfillment.
+The following Service Request Management practices were implemented: <br />
+1. **Ticket Management.** Tickets are automatically assigned by the system based on the category specified by the student. <br />
+2. **Ticket Categorization.** Ticket are categorized into requests, inquiries, or concerns.  <br />
+3. **System Notifications** Users are notified when a ticket has been assigned or transferred to them. <br />
+4. **Status.** There are 7 ticket status: (1)New, (2)Opened, (3)Ongoing, (4)Resolved, (5)Inactive, (6)Voided, and (7)Reopened
+5. **Ticket Prioritization.** To enable the assigned Front Desk Officer manage tickets based on urgency, the priority level of a ticket can be set as (1)High, (2)Medium, and (3)Low.
+6. **Transfer Tickets.** Miscategorized tickets can be transferred to another category and/or Front Desk Officer.

 ## Screenshots From the System